solana-developers/create-solana-dapp/packages/preset-react/README.md

     --directory                                                        [string]
     --name                                                             [string]
-    --npmScope         The npm scope to use                            [string] --template         The template to use                   [string] [choices:
+    --npmScope         The npm scope to use                            [string] --template         The template to use           [string] [choices: "base", "none", "solana-provider",
-                                                      "anchor-counter", "base",
-                                                     "none", "solana-provider",
                                                                     "tailwind"]
     --webName          Name of the web application                     [string]